 Then in the summer of 1942 everything changed.

 Not long after America entered World War II, the US Army began looking for land along the Georgia coast on which to build an Army Airfield.
 In McIntosh County the Army was led to Harris Neck by a few local power brokers.
 The Federal government took Harris Neck via eminent domain and gave the community just a few weeks to move.
 On July 27, 1942 everyone was evicted, some forcefully; the Army then burned and bulldozed everything in the community and began construction of its Airfield.
 This implementation of eminent domain was unjust and illegal since eminent domain takings require, by US Supreme Court decision, Olson vs US (1934), that the owner of condemned property should be left in as good a position, after the taking as he/she was before the taking.
 The people of Harris Neck were all left homeless, and every person's livelihood was destroyed in a single day.
+Also, the compensation paid to the black families was 40 percent less than the white landowners, so there was no just Compensation.
 This taking was the first in a long series of injustices that the people of Harris Neck have endured up to the present day.

 "In the shadowlands courage and patience are the lessons anyone with a dream should learn." ~ Alex Haley